 - Elevated heart rate

 If you notice your dog displaying any of the symptoms listed above, take them to the vet straight away for diagnosis and treatment.
-A speedy response can make the world of difference.
+A speedy response can make a world of difference.

 How are dogs treated for onion toxicity?